 "Daniel Kehlmann's The Mentor is a witty comedy of writerly egos.
 By juxtaposing a young writer jealous of an older writer's success and an old writer jealous of a younger writer's future, it offers an original slant on the classic clash of the generations...
 Daniel Kehlmann, a bestselling novelist, poet and screenwriter as well as dramatist, knows whereof he writes.
 There can be no greater tribute to the painful honesty of his play than that it has attracted the attention of translator extraordinaire, Christopher Hampton, who provides a superbly colloquial English version.
 Lawrence Boswell directs a first-rate cast, with Daniel Weyman and Naomi Frederick doing the honours for the younger generation and Oscar-winner, F Murray Abraham, in a welcome return to the British stage, doing the honours for the old.
 Best of all is Jonathan Cullen, the picture of flustered dignity as their exploited host."
 The Sunday Express

 "Fresh from his villainous turn on Homeland, F Murray Abraham adds star power to this wickedly funny tale of two writers brimming with confidence – but not much talent...
 Daniel Kehlmann’s subject is the artistic ego, the subjectivity of opinion and how much truth anyone really wants to hear.
 It’s delicious stuff, smart and funny.
 The beautifully performed production unravels beneath the gently falling petals of a cherry blossom tree – a reminder that everything has its season and nothing lasts for ever.
 It’s anything but mediocre."
 The Mail on Sunday

-The Mentor in London at the Vaudeville Theatre pubic previews from 24 June 2017, opens on 4 July 2017 and closes on 2 September 2017
+The Mentor in London at the Vaudeville Theatre previewed from 24 June 2017, opened on 4 July 2017 and closes on 2 September 2017